 Poor countries also lack the physical infrastructure that forms the Web’s backbone.
 In developed nations, Web traffic moves between service providers through hubs called IXPs, or Internet exchange points.

 In the U.S. there are dozens of these hubs; Kenya has at least one.
 Ethiopia, Cameroon, the Central African Republic, and 101 other countries worldwide have none, according to Packet Clearing House, a technology research firm.

 Web traffic from these nations must travel over international fiber-optic cables to hubs hundreds or thousands of miles away, slowing service and driving up costs.
 The Alliance is seeking to use corporate and diplomatic power to push governments to change laws getting in the way of Internet access.

 At this point it’s yet to be determined how this will be accomplished.
 As U.S. diplomats press governments to invest in IXPs and deregulate telecommunications, the companies will lend the State Department and governments abroad technical expertise.

 The firms have also pitched in seed capital, though the State Department won’t say how much.
-Google, Microsoft (MSFT), Yahoo, and Cisco all confirmed membership in the group; Intel didn’t respond to a request for comment.
+Google, Microsoft (MSFT:US), Yahoo, and Cisco all confirmed membership in the group; Intel didn’t respond to a request for comment.

 “We want to go in with a unified voice and say, ‘There are things we think you can do so the Internet will flourish and will cause your economy to thrive,’” says Chang, who used a similar pitch to get big technology companies to sign on to the project.
 A flourishing Internet in the developing world will help them thrive, too.